Sean Collins (ice hockey defenseman): College

 2004–05: (Sophomore season) Collins had nine goals and 17 assists for career-best, as well as 26 points in 40 games leading the Buckeye defensemen, and was ranked at sixth overall on the team.
 He scored nine goals tied for fifth in the nation among defensemen and led the CCHA, being known as an honorable mention All-CCHA choice and a two-time CCHA Defenseman of the Week.
 Collins scored gamewinner against Michigan State in CCHA Super Six semifinals on March 18, and fifth in the CCHA in overall points and ranked 22nd in the nation in scoring among defensemen overall (.65 points a game).
 Collins ended '04 fifth in CCHA as defenseman in points (18).
-He had two helpers vs. Ferris State March 11 in game one of the playoff series, and scored empty netter at Miami March 4 to gain a 3-1 win, as well as scoring two assists in the January 21, 2005 game vs. Michigan, 1-1-2, January 15 at Notre Dame, and January 29 vs. Western Michigan.
+He had two helpers vs. Ferris State March 11 in game one of the playoff series, and scored empty netter at Miami March 4 to gain a 3–1 win, as well as scoring two assists in the January 21, 2005 game vs. Michigan, 1–1–2, January 15 at Notre Dame, and January 29 vs. Western Michigan.
 Collins had the third-period game-tying goal in two of Ohio State's four ties, tied career high with three assists, and had individual-best four points in win over Alaska on December 4, 2004.
-He scored game-tying goal in the third period vs. No. 2 Colorado College on December 30, and scored the gametying goal on the power play in the third period at Clarkson on December 10.
+He scored game-tying goal in the third period vs. No. 2 Colorado College on December 30, and scored the game-tying goal on the power play in the third period at Clarkson on December 10.
 Collins had two helpers and was +3 in an overtime win over Ferris State on October 16.
-He earned the title of CCHA Defenseman of the Week on October 18 after the series at Ferris State, as well as earning multiple league honors after helping OSU to a home sweep of Northern Michigan with two points (1-1) in the series on November 13-14.
+He earned the title of CCHA Defenseman of the Week on October 18 after the series at Ferris State, as well as earning multiple league honors after helping OSU to a home sweep of Northern Michigan with two points (1-1) in the series on November 13–14.
 He had an assist and was +2 in the November 5 win over Sacred Heart.
 He scored back-to-back +2 ratings at Miami on March 4 and vs. Ferris State on March 11, as well as +3 on January 29 vs. Western Michigan and at Lake State on February 5, but missed the second UNO contest (November 20) and the March 5th Miami home game with injuries.
 Overall, Collins scored +6 over the '05 year.